 Hi so-and-so, just wanted to let you know I’ll be raising my rates.
 Sorry to have to do this, but well, you know how it is.

-Okay, maybe it’s not exactly in those words, but that’s the general idea.
+Okay, maybe it’s not exactly in those words, but that’s a general idea.

 What’s Your Value?